 Bring your own laptop - fully charged - on board.
 Many airlines now offer outlets on their planes, but you should play it safe.
-You can load your laptop with your own favorite movies and TV shows if the entertainment system on the plane isn’t sufficient, or if there is no entertainment at all.
+You can load your laptop with your own favourite movies and TV shows if the entertainment system on the plane isn’t sufficient, or if there is no entertainment at all.
 Yes, it is possible on some budget airlines to have no entertainment, which makes a ten-hour flight feel like a twenty-hour flight.
 Better to have some movies downloaded just in case!

 Four other indispensable carry-on items are deodorant, moisturiser, a toothbrush and toothpaste.
 After 10 hours on a plane, you will feel much better being able to freshen up, and the moisturiser will ensure that your skin doesn’t dry out due to the filtered and recycled air.